calosliu/docker-images/README.md

-This is a repo for all Dockerfiles of jenkins slaves.
+This is a repo for all Dockerfiles of jenkins slaves and containers.